tpunt/PHP7-Reference/README.md

 ### Generator Delegation

 Generator delegation builds upon the ability of being able to return expressions from generators.
-It does this by using an new syntax of `yield from
+It does this by using a new syntax of `yield from
 <expr>`, where <expr> can be any `Traversable` object or array.
 This <expr>
 will be advanced until no longer valid, and then execution will continue in the calling generator.
 This feature enables `yield` statements to be broken down